openlibraryenvironment/reshare-library-configurations/palci/README.md

-# PALCI setup: Populate FOLIO Inventory with location codes, configure the Harvester
+# PALCI setup: Populate FOLIO Inventory locations and configure the Harvester jobs

 Setting up a new FOLIO Inventory with library location structures and/or configuring the Harvester with configurations for populating the Inventory  can involve followin steps.
 The example assumes both the Harvester and FOLIO Inventory is running on localhost.